panpf/sketch/docs/wiki/decode.md

 > [!TIP]
 > 1. MyDecodeInterceptor demonstrates a case of changing the Bitmap.Config of all requests to
-     ARGB_4444
+     RGB_565
 > 2. If you want to modify the return result, just intercept the result returned by the proceed
      method and return a new [DecodeResult]
 > 3. If you don’t want to execute the request anymore, just don’t execute the proceed method.

 ## Decoding Related Properties

-* ImageRequest.bitmapConfig(BitmapConfig): Sets the color quality of the bitmap.
+* ImageRequest.colorType(BitmapColorSpace): Sets the color type of the bitmap.
 Available on all platforms
-* ImageRequest.colorSpace(ColorSpace): Set the color space of the bitmap.
+* ImageRequest.colorSpace(BitmapColorSpace): Set the color space of the bitmap.
 Available on all platforms
 * ImageRequest.preferQualityOverSpeed(Boolean): Set quality priority decoding mode.
 Available only on Android platform